Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

- Now press Y to proceed further in script
+ Now press Y to proceed further in the script

  # Output

- Script will export the output.csv file which contains list of deleted Teams along with owners, also it will send an email to Teams owner behalf of mail sender
+ Script will export the output.csv file which contains a list of deleted Teams along with owners, also it will send an email to Teams owner behalf of mail sender

  ##### Example